In California's water wars, nuts are edging out people

 It’s even worse news for people who make the valley their home.
 Right now, many are worried about access to one of life’s necessities: drinking water.

 As of September 21, 700 residential wells have come up dry throughout the state this year, up 724 percent compared with the same period of 2020.
-The great bulk of them are in agriculture-dominated San Joaquin Valley counties like Tulare, Stanislaus, Fresno, and Madera.
+The great bulk of them are in agriculture-dominated San Joaquin Valley counties like Tulare, Fresno, and Madera.
 The trend marks a grim rerun of the previous drought of 2012–2016, when residents of several towns including East Porterville, Okieville, and Tombstone saw their wells go dry.

 Marliez Diaz works at the bleeding edge of the region’s water woes.
 Based in Visalia, California, in the heart of the valley, Diaz is the water sustainability manager at Self-Help Enterprises, a nonprofit community-development organization that provides emergency water services to residents whose wells fail.
 “Our services are much needed right now,” Diaz says.
 “We are swamped.”

-When people run out of drinking water, the group trucks 500-gallon tanks to their homes, hooking them up to pipes so water flows through taps.
+When people run out of drinking water, the group trucks 2,500-gallon tanks to their homes, hooking them up to pipes so water flows through taps.
 Self-Help returns to refill tanks as needed.
 (The rule of thumb: Each resident consumes about 50 gallons per day.)
 As of September 20, the group was managing 585 of these tanks throughout the valley—up from 450 a month earlier and more than ever before, including during the height of last decade’s historic drought.

-Of course, 500-gallon tanks plumbed into individual homes are a stop-gap measure.
+Of course, 2,500-gallon tanks plumbed into individual homes are a stop-gap measure.
 Many people who have lost water require new wells—an expensive and drawn-out process.
 Well-drilling companies are experiencing the triple hit of spiking demand for their services, the need to drill deeper to find a stable water source, and a labor shortage.
 As a result, “well drillers are backed up eight to nine months,” Diaz says.
 And the cost of new wells has spiked, putting a massive financial burden on low-income families.
 “It’s crazy.
 We used to be able to drill a [residential] well for $20,000—now we can’t drill anything for less than $40,000.”

 The cost isn’t the only problem.
 The majority of the valley’s 4 million residents rely on wells dug into the same aquifers that have been overtapped for decades by agricultural interests—